 Are There Restroom Facilities at Each Stop?

-No, you won’t find restroom locations at every stop; some have vault toilets or basic facilities, others none.
-You’ll check maps ahead, expect variable facility cleanliness, and savor wilderness freedom while planning breaks.
+No, you won’t find restroom facilities at every stop.
+Some have vault toilets or basic facilities, others have none.
+Even where facilities exist, they can be locked or out of service.
+Check ahead, and plan breaks.

 Is Cell Phone Service Reliable Along the Route?